 • Past Trustee, Hanover Public Library Board (2005-2010)

-In her spare time, Barbara enjoys travelling, photography and playing with her children.
+In her spare time, Barbara enjoys travelling, photography and spending time with her kids.

 Selwyn J. Hicks